The McNay Art Museum engages a diverse community in the discovery and enjoyment of the visual arts.

-The McNay Art Museum, located in San Antonio and named for founder Marion Koogler McNay, is the first museum of modern art in Texas.
+The McNay Art Museum, located in San Antonio and named for founder Marion Koogler McNay, is the first modern art museum in Texas.

 Becoming the McNay